The Future Of Meat (Cultured Technology)

 Meat analogues: Meat analogues are plant-based meat.
 Imitations, usually soy protein isolates or soy flour and gluten, are used as the foundation of dough transformed by extrusion or fiber spinning into something resembling meat.

 The veggie industry has perfected this art of meat imitation.
-An “Impossible Food” is a Californian company that produces the impossible burger made with a delicious solely plant-based meat analogue.
+“Impossible Food” is a Californian company that produces the impossible burger made with a delicious, solely plant-based meat analogue.
 Now maybe Jeremy Clarkson isn’t the biggest meat connoisseur out there.

 Cultured meat: Cultured meat is actual meat, only that instead of growing it along with hair, bones, and skin, as is the traditional way.
 Scientists are growing it separately in a controlled lab environment.
-Theoretically, you’ve ever tasted the perfect steak because they can control every aspect, from nutrition to growth speed and movement.
+Theoretically, you’ve never tasted the perfect steak because it can control every aspect, from nutrition to growth speed and movement.

 There is no need for antibiotics in a perfect lab environment, one of the biggest problems in factory farming today.
 Cultured meat is produced using many of the same tissue engineering techniques traditionally used in regenerative medicine.